 At one of the nearby tables, a boy who had clearly never used a wand before had managed to set the table on fire.
 Rowena took out her own wand and quickly put out the fire, then went to speak to the boy, who was crying.

-“It’s all right,” she told the boy.
+“It is all right,” she told the boy.
 “Very few people can Levitate a spoon on the first try.
-You’ll learn how to use that soon.
-For now, you don’t need magic to eat your dinner.”
+You will learn how to use that soon.
+For now, you do not need magic to eat your dinner.”